NINAnor/communication_tools/README.md

 # Science communication tools for NINA

-This is a place where we can collect code and ideas for communication tools within NINA.
-It probably makes sense to split up most software we develop, e.g. in separate repositories, but this could function as a central hub.
+**This is a place where we can collect code and ideas for communication tools within NINA.
+It probably makes sense to split up most software we develop, e.g. in separate repositories, but this could function as a central hub.**

-Here we can list things we like to se made:
+List of things we like to se get made:

 1. Document templates for scripting languages (R / Python / etc.)
     1. NINA reports